Tori Huster

-Victoria Lauren Huster (born September 23, 1989) is an American soccer midfielder currently playing for Washington Spirit of the NWSL.
+Victoria Lauren Huster (born September 23, 1989) is an American retired soccer player who spent most of her career with Washington Spirit of the National Women's Soccer League (NWSL).
 In 2020, she was elected president of the National Women's Soccer League Players Association.

+On December 31, 2023, Huster announced her retirement from professional soccer.
+She was the only player to have been on the Spirit team for all eleven seasons of its existence.

 Early life

 Born and raised in Cincinnati, Ohio, Huster attended Saint Ursula Academy and helped lead the team to the 2007 High School State Championship with a game-winning goal in the finals.
 She earned NSCAA/adidas Youth All-American accolades in 2006 and 2007 and was named first team All-State in 2007.
 Huster was a three-time All-GGCL First Team and a two-time All-Southwest Ohio honoree.
 She was named a top 50 college recruit by Soccer Buzz.
 Strong academically, she earned NSCAA Scholar All-America accolades and was named GGCL Scholar Athlete in 2007.
 She also received All-Southwest Scholar honors from 2005 to 2007.